 10. Addison Rae

-Addison Rae rose to massive fame on TikTok starting in 2019 for dance and lip‑sync videos.
-Along the way she faced backlash for various reasons.
-From old retweets criticizing Black Lives Matter (that she later apologized for) to jokes about jobs and occasional cultural appropriation claims.
+Addison Rae gained enormous popularity on TikTok from 2019 onwards for posting dance and lip-sync content.
+However, she has also received backlash for a variety of reasons throughout her journey.
+From old tweets criticizing Black Lives Matter movements that she later apologized for to jokes about working and cultural appropriation.

 11. Zoe Laverne